Emile Smith Rowe misses out on England squad but he has taken his game to another level at Arsenal

 With the help of Arteta and his coaching staff, Smith Rowe has improved the timing of his runs and developed a knack for ghosting into the opposition box untracked by defenders.

-Those qualities could be seen in his recent goals against Leicester, Tottenham and AFC Wimbledon, all of which were first-time finishes from the centre of the box originating from cut-backs.
+Those qualities could be seen in his recent goals against Leicester, Tottenham and AFC Wimbledon, all of which were dispatched first-time from the centre of the box and originated from cut-backs.

 Smith Rowe still feels there is more to come from him in terms of his shooting and goalscoring - Arteta is pushing him too - but those one-touch finishes reflect how he has streamlined his game.